-LOCATED IN FRANKLIN PARK, ILLINOIS, USA
+LOCATED IN WEST SUBURBAN CHICAGO, ILLINOIS, USA

 I have been interested in electricity and electronics since I was about five years old.
 At that age I was simply fascinated with nothing more than some wire, flashlight bulbs and some batteries.
 My interest was further fostered by my grandfather, by giving me all sorts of simple electrical kits that grew more complicated as I became older and my skills progressed.